facelessuser/coloraide/docs/src/markdown/gamut.md

 ## Overview

-Many color spaces have limits the colors they can accurately represent.
+Many color spaces have limits to the colors they can accurately represent.
 This is the color gamut.
-The bounds represent the limits in which a color space can represent a color.
+The bounds represent the limits to which a color space can represent a color.
 Some color spaces are theoretically unbounded, but past a point, the eye can't see them.

 When moving from a large color space like CIELCH to a small color space like sRGB, many CIELAB colors will not fit